MauriceZilian/PYTHON__Number-Calculation/README.md

 This Python project was part of my preparation for a dual study program in Computer Science.
 It started as an exercise during my first Python lessons and was later refactored to follow better structure and practices.
+Now it also includes a newer version, completely revamped according to my learning progress.

 ### 📁 Versions